nxp-mcuxpresso/nxp-vee-imxrt1170-evk/README.md

 make: *** [remake] Error 1
 ```

+There are two common reasons for this issue:

+- **CMake cache problem**
+  The build system may be using outdated or corrupted cache files.
+  Fix: please remove the cmake cache by running [clean.bat](bsp/vee/scripts/clean.bat) or [clean.sh](bsp/vee/scripts/clean.sh).

+- **Path length limitation on Windows**
+  If the Git project is cloned into a directory with a very long path, the `mcux-sdk` dependency might not clone properly.
+  Fix: move or clone the project into a directory with a path as short as possible.

+### Flash issue

+Flash may not work out of the box.
+If this is the case, please:
+ - Check if correct probe is chosen based on effective flash method
+ - Update firmware of the on-board debugger (that may not be up-to-date)

 ### Known issues

 #### RSA key size limited to 2048 bits

 Due to a known bug, the RSA key size for the SECURITY Foundation Library is limited to 2048 bits, larger keys will cause errors.

+#### secp256k1 curve not supported by KeyPairGenerator

+The secp256k1 elliptic curve is not supported by the [KeyPairGenerator](https://repository.microej.com/javadoc/microej_5.x/apis/java/security/KeyPairGenerator.html) and causes a crash when MBEDTLS_FREESCALE_CAAM_PKHA flag is defined.

 ## Support